phredreeq/linux-security-fundamentals/README.md

 Most enterprise servers run Linux.
 Understanding how Linux works internally is not optional for
-SOC analysts — it is foundational.
+SOC analysts, it is foundational.

 ---